k0sproject/k0s/docs/troubleshooting.md

 # Troubleshooting

-There are few common cases we've seen where MKE fails to run properly.
+There are few common cases we've seen where k0s fails to run properly.

 ## CoreDNS in crashloop